carp-lang/Carp/docs/Presentation.md

 ---
 # Transforming from one type to another

-Will allocate new memory and leave the old data as it was.
+Will allocate new memory and leave the old data as-is.

 ```
 (let [xs [1 2 3 4 5]]